Tarun Gupta

 Mobile Ads and Campaigns:

 Using mobile marketing gives marketers a way to plan and render interactive dialogues with customers.
-Mobile ads and campaigns help to find this goal, but designing and putting a creative to a smaller screen size is a hard nut to crack indeed.
+Mobile ads and campaigns help to find this goal, but designing and putting a creative to smaller screen size is a hard nut to crack indeed.
 For smaller screens like mobiles, ads should be short, instantly understood, and effective.
 The ads should also carry a properly visible call-to-action with a minimal number of steps.
-The ads must contain value offerings to the recipients, so make offers that are in-tune with the recipient’s buying habits.
+The ads must contain value offerings to the recipients, so make offers that are in tune with the recipient’s buying habits.

 One Response